 In the morning we fly to Addis Ababa.
 Upon arrival we are transferred to our hotel.
 In the afternoon we explore Ethiopia’s capital visiting the National Archaeological Museum and the Mercato (Italian for market, as the main covered market still in use dates from the colonial administration of the late 1930s), the largest outdoor market in the world.
 Tonight our Ethiopian hosts bid us farewell dinner Ethiopian style.

-Overnight: Dreamliner Hotel, Addis Ababa (1 night) (B, L, D)
+Overnight: Ambassador Hotel/Jupiter Hotel/Dreamliner Hotel, Addis Ababa (1 night) (B)

-Overnight: Lake Mutanda Chamelon Hill Lodge (2 nights) (B, L, D)
+Overnight: Lake Mulehe Gorilla Lodge, Bwindi (2 nights) (B, L, D)

-This morning we are set for an exciting day as we head out for our first gorilla viewing.
-We hike through the thick, verdant, rainforest to viewing the gorillas in their natural habitat.
-This is truly an amazing and an unforgettable experience.
-Actual trek times vary, depending on where the gorillas will be.
-Usually this excursion can take between 4 to 6 hours.
-Should you not participate in this excursion, you will not need to pay the Uganda gorilla-viewing fee.
+The most awaited day.
+Gorilla tracking is a captivating and unforgettable experience, which more than repays the effort needed to reach Bwindi and the trek through the jungles.
+We start at 0730AM in small groups of no more than 8 with a local guide and silence is the word here.
+Hiking through the thick, verdant, rainforest to eventually come across the gorillas in their natural habitat, is an amazing and unforgettable experience.
+Actual trek times can vary as gorillas are wild animals after all.
+Should you choose not to participate in this excursion, you will not need to pay the Uganda gorilla-viewing fee.
 In this case you may partake of several optional activities, such as exploring the Batwa Trail, where the local tribe demonstrate hunting techniques, gather honey, point out medicinal plants and demonstrate us how to make bamboo cups, visit Ngarama Caves or see tribal traditional dances.
 (B, L, D)

 Day 15: Dubai